Understanding ADHD in Children

-At a young age children can sometimes tear through the house like a tornado, leaving a wake of destruction in their path.
-Especially young boys enjoy roughhousing, climbing on furniture and seemingly lose interest in their toys after only several minutes.
-For many parents these years are exhausting but time limited.
-Children under the age of five often exhibit all of these symptoms and more.
-They are a function of their growing and maturing neurological system and not necessarily a picture of what is to come.
+At a young age, children can often tear through the house like a tornado, leaving messes behind.
+Especially young boys may enjoy roughhousing, climbing on furniture, and losing interest in their toys after just a few minutes.
+For many parents, these years are exhausting but temporary.
+Children under the age of five often show these behaviors as a part of their developing neurological systems.
+What is ADHD, and how can we look for signs that our child may have it?

-Parents ask the questions “what is ADHD” when their children appear to continue to exhibit behaviors similar to younger children, cause disruptions in the classroom, are difficult to parent and have a hard time completing even basic tasks.
+Parents may ask, “What is ADHD?” when their children continue behaviors typical of younger children, disrupt the classroom, are challenging to parent, and have trouble completing basic tasks.

-ADHD or Attention Deficit Hyperactivity Disorder is a condition in which the brain chemicals of a child or adult do not function in the same way as they do in others who do not suffer from these symptoms.
-These chemical, or neurotransmitters, affect the organization of thoughts and produce the symptoms that are associated with the condition.
+ADHD, or Attention Deficit Hyperactivity Disorder, is a condition where the brain’s chemicals don’t function the same way as they do in others.
+These chemicals, known as neurotransmitters, affect the organization of thoughts and produce symptoms linked to ADHD.

 RESOURCES